VPN Installer Disclaimer

 If your default printer is located on campus, and you are connected to the VPN, all print jobs will print to the default printer (on campus) unless otherwise specified.

 Prior to installing the VPN Client, you MUST un-install any previous VPN client installed on your computer and completely remove the folder on your hard drive.
-The procedure to do this is:
+The procedure for removal for Windows:

 - Go to Start---> Settings---> Control Panel---> Add or Remove Programs, remove Cisco Systems VPN Client.